Danhausen (wrestler): Ring of Honor (2019–2021)

-All Elite Wrestling (2022–present)
+All Elite Wrestling / Return to ROH (2022–present)

 Danhausen made his All Elite Wrestling (AEW) debut during a special episode of Dynamite called Beach Break on January 26, 2022.
 He appeared during the Lights Out match between Orange Cassidy and Adam Cole.
 Hours later, AEW President Tony Khan announced that Danhausen had signed with the company.
-He began having interactions with Hook, wherein Hook is proving to be immune to Danhausen's curses, and Danhausen doing little more than occasionally annoy Hook with often humorous results.
-On the May 6, 2022 episode of Rampage, Hook declined Danhausen's offer to align with him, and Mark Sterling convinced Tony Nese to challenge Danhausen to a match on the next episode of Dynamite.
+He began having interactions with Hook.
 On the May 11, 2022 episode of Dynamite, Danhausen wrestled in his first ever AEW match, losing to Nese following a distraction from Sterling.
 After the match, Hook would align with Danhausen after saving him from a beatdown from Nese and Sterling.
 The new tag team would make their debut on May 29 at the Double or Nothing Buy-In, defeating Nese and Sterling.
 Since then, Danhausen has allied himself with Orange Cassidy and the Best Friends.
+Danhausen was off AEW and ROH TV for all of 2024, but returned at ROH Final Battle at the Hammerstein Ballroom.

 Professional wrestling style and persona

 Danhausen has described his character as "Conan O'Brien possessed by a demon".
 In April 2021, he appeared as a guest on O'Brien's podcast Conan O'Brien Needs a Friend to discuss this concept.
 The character wears horror-themed face paint and believes he has supernatural powers, such as shooting lightning from his fingers and the ability to put curses on his enemies.
 The voice for his character is based on O'Brien and Mark Hamill's Joker.
-He often refers to himself in the third person, adds the suffix "-hausen" to words, Is interested and motivated by money and power, chastises other wrestlers if they use profanity, and describes himself and things he likes as "very nice, very evil".
+He often refers to himself in the third person, adds the suffix "-hausen" to words, is interested and motivated by money and power, chastises other wrestlers if they use profanity, and describes himself and things he likes as "very nice, very evil".
 He is also known for nonchalantly dancing a "Pee-wee Herman dance" to the song "Tequila" in the middle of matches.